 Two different versions of Frida Kahlo, Rachel Christopoulos (@rachelsshoppe.co), Milwaukee, Wisconsin

 We all have our own stories to tell.
 At the end of the day, the things you develop as you learn how to find your art style is not just about the aesthetic or visual value of your work, but more importantly — it’s about the underlying message that you want to tell the world.
 Look deep inside you and ask yourself, “What do I want to share today?” and allow that to manifest in your works.
 This is the ultimate secret, the thing that will make your art unique and set you apart from the rest.

 So, did you fill up your paper with answers and ideas?
-We hope that this article helped you begin your journey on how to find your art style.
-Allow yourself some time to process your thoughts, and once you have an idea of what to do, do not let it escape from you — get to work right away! 🙂 We are so excited to see how your art will develop!
-Please let us know how the Creative Flow process helped you in this journey, and share your mind-map with us on Instagram at #zenartsupplies.
+I hope that this article helped you begin your journey on how to find your art style.
+Allow yourself some time to process your thoughts, and once you have an idea of what to do, do not let it escape from you — get to work right away! 🙂 I am so excited to see how your art will develop!
+Please let me know how the Creative Flow process helped you in this journey, and share your mind-map with us on Instagram at #zenartsupplies.

-In our next article, we will tackle the topic of selling your artworks like a pro.
-We will guide you on how to plan your artworks, do your online and offline marketing, price your works accordingly, and everything else you might want to know about this process.
-So stay tuned, and see you on our next article!
+In our next article, I will tackle the topic of selling your artworks like a pro.
+I will guide you on how to plan your artworks, do your online and offline marketing, price your works accordingly, and everything else you might want to know about this process.
+So stay tuned, and see you in my next article!

 Ardak Kassenova is mother, artist and ZenART Supplies co-founder.
 “My heart and soul were always with Art, and since my childhood as long as I remember myself, I was dreaming to be an artist.
 I was painting after work, when I had time, and teaching myself through the books, videos, visiting art galleries and museums.
 I’ve been very curious about different techniques and styles, and therefore accumulated knowledge and experience on a variety of mediums”.